openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 - [ ] Create a list of collaborators/contributors in the repository for historical reference.
 - [ ] Address any outstanding issues or pull requests with a closing message explaining the status.
 - [ ] Update project website, charter, and README to reflect the Stage
-- [ ] Mark project in the CPC repo's README.md as "Feature-complete"
+- [ ] Mark project in the CPC repo's README.md as "Feature-Complete"
 - [ ] Update security policy (see [PROJECT_SECURITY_REPORTING](https://github.com/openjs-foundation/cross-project-council/blob/main/PROJECT_SECURITY_REPORTING.md)) (if applicable)